shaniyajacobs/NewCircuit/README.md

 # NewCircuit - Modern React Application

 A modern React application built with React 17, featuring a responsive design and interactive user interface.

+## Read Hand off document in repo for more information

 ## Technologies Used